saleyn/fix/README.md

 [original work](https://github.com/maxlapshin/fix) by Maxim Lapshin, in which we implement performance improvements to the NIF FIX parser.
-The intent was to improve and convert this project to a FIX marshaling library suitable for use in other projects rather than to have a functional FIX client/server implementation.
+The intent was to improve and convert this project to a FIX marshaling library suitable for use in other projects rather than having a functional FIX client/server implementation.

 ## FIX protocol